murtaza64/y10_crypto/caesar.md

 ## Goal 3

 Write a caesar encyption script, which will be very similar to the decryption script.
 When you finish, send your friends messages to decrypt!

+## Extension

+Recall that frequency analysis can be used to break the Caesar cipher efficiently.
+[Here](http://www.oxfordmathcenter.com/drupal7/node/353) is data about the frequency of letters in the English language.
+Use this information to write a function that takes in a string (ciphertext) and prints out all possible plaintexts in order of highest probability.

+Example output:

+    Ciphertext: khoor zruog

+    Key: 10
+    Probability: 12.7%
+    Plaintext: axeeh phkew

+    Key: 21
+    Probability: 9.1%
+    Plaintext: pmttw ewztl

+    ...(continue for all possible keys)...